 Today’s bride and groom met almost 13 years ago in art school and after dating 12 years (wow!), they finally tied the knot.
 Held in Toronto’s historical Berkeley Church which was built in 1871, they DIY’d many of their wedding details, including the adorable coffee filter grey flowers hung on the branches of their centerpieces.
 They’re both avid greyhound lovers, so they chose to incorporate this and the color grey into their wedding.
 I absolutely love the juxtaposition of the beautifully restored building next to the modern pink/purple uplighting.
 Photos are by Jennifer Klementti Photography.
-Be sure to check out the gallery for more images from this wedding.

 I have a ton of great moments, but one of my favorites is when we were exchanging vows and my sister forgot the rings in the limo and had to run out of the church, getting back just in time to hand them to the priest who was oblivious to the issue.
 Everyone laughed because she gave a huge sigh of relief and shook her head in apology!
-It seemed to relax everyone, and was actually a very comical yet somehow endearing moment.
+It seemed to relax everyone and was actually a very comical yet somehow endearing moment.

 Any advice for future brides-to-be?

-My advice to brides would be take everything in stride.
+My advice to brides would be to take everything in stride.
 It will not be perfect, but sometimes it’s the imperfect that will make your day great.
 It will be amazing no matter what.
 Promise.xoxo